modernish/modernish/README.md

     is older:      test if file 1 is older than file 2 (or if file 1 doesn't exist, but file 2 does)
-    is samefile:   test if file 1 and file 2 are the same file (hardlinks) is onsamefs:   test if file 1 and file 2 are on the same file system is -L newer, is -L older, is -L samefile, is -L onsamefs: same as above, but after resolving symlinks
+    is samefile:   test if file 1 and file 2 are the same file (hardlinks) is onsamefs:   test if file 1 and file 2 are on the same file system (for non-regular, non-directory files, test the parent directory) is -L newer, is -L older, is -L samefile, is -L onsamefs: same as above, but after resolving symlinks